jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The real problem is not whether machines think but whether men do.
+Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.
-- B. F. Skinner
+- Bruce Lee

-Updated on: [7/18/2022]
+Updated on: [7/19/2022]
 <!-- #quoteEnd -->
 </pre>